 What does buildings insurance cover?

-Buildings insurance covers the cost of rebuilding your home, should it suffer total damage, or more likely items such as walls, drainage, sheds and garages.
-It will also cover you for insured events such as burst pipes, falling trees and subsidence.
+Buildings insurance covers the cost of repairing or rebuilding the structure of your home, should it suffer total damage, or more likely items such as walls, drainage, sheds and garages.
+It can also cover you for insured events such as burst pipes, falling trees and subsidence.

 What does contents insurance cover?

 Contents insurance covers your possessions within the home against insured events.
-This includes electrical equipment from TVs, computers to washing machines, plus your furniture, curtains and clothes and personal effects such as bicycles, mobile devices and jewellery.
+This can include electrical equipment from TVs, computers to washing machines, plus your furniture, curtains and clothes and personal effects such as bicycles, mobile devices and jewellery.

 Home repairs and maintenance costs